Zilfaron/Solar-System/README.md

 # Solar-System
-Solar system model, created using the Canvas API
+Solar system model constructor, created using the Canvas API